ololduck/dezrevellou/README.md

 This is done by configuring your favourite webserver to serve different content from different locations.

-For instance, `/comments` would pass the request to the api, while the rest of the locations would simply return your static website, containing your own `dezrevellou.min.{css,js}`.
+For instance, `/comments` would pass the request to the api, while the rest of the locations would simply return your static website, containing your own copy of `dezrevellou.min.{css,js}`.

 You will find below a sample nginx configuration, [used for testing](vhost.nginx) in the [docker-compose file](docker-compose.yml):